Zucchetto (pronounced zoo-ket-oh or tsook-ket-taw (Italian)

 The first head covering recognizably zucchettoesque was the Greek pilos which evolved also into the modern beret which was in its early forms a larger, irregularly-shaped zucchetto.
 A classic medieval adaptation to the climate, it covered a monk’s tonsure (that part of the head from which the hair was shaved, a practice not formally abandoned in the Roman Catholic Church until 1972) thus providing, depending on the season, either insulation or protection from the sun.
 It is similar in appearance to the Jewish kippah and this presumably was intentional although the theological basis of two differs.

 In the Roman church, the color of the zucchetto can be used to determine the office held but the distinctions are not absolute.
-A pope for example obviously wears a white but bit that right extends also to those in orders where white vestments are worn.
+Obviously, a pope wears a white but that right extends also to those in orders where white vestments are worn.
 Cardinals wear scarlet, archbishops, bishops and other notables amaranth and the more junior ranks black.
 Apparently informally, some monks wear the brown of their traditional habits.
-By convention, a prelate (a bishop or cardinal) removes his zucchetti when in the presence of a more senior appointee and all doff the things when the pope is in the room.
-Observers of such things have noted that except during the most formal occasions, this etiquette seems wither to be waived or ignored.
+By historic convention, a prelate removes his zucchetti when in the presence of a more senior appointee and all doff the things when the pope is in the room.
+Observers of such things have noted the modern way is that except during the most formal occasions, this etiquette seems either to be waived or ignored.

-The zucchetto is worn throughout most of the Mass, is removed at the commencement of the Preface, and replaced at the conclusion of Communion, when the Blessed Sacrament is put away, the zucchetto never worn at any occasion where the Blessed Sacrament is exposed and it’s always removed at the end of the last secret prayer, replaced after the ablutions.
-Thoughtfully, there’s usually provided also a funghellino (literally “little mushroom”), a kind of hat-stand fashioned usually from brass or wood on which a zucchetto sits when not worn.
+The zucchetto is worn throughout most of the Mass, removed at the commencement of the Preface and replaced at the conclusion of Communion when the Blessed Sacrament is put away, Zucchettos are never worn at any occasion where the Blessed Sacrament is exposed and are always removed at the end of the last secret prayer, replaced after the ablutions.
+Thoughtfully, there’s usually provided also a funghellino (literally “little mushroom”), a kind of hat-stand fashioned usually from brass or wood on which a zucchetto is placed when not worn.

 The zucchetto has also entered the long list of the Catholic Church’s list of cargo cult items.
 In a tradition which is said to have be started by Pius XII (1876-1958; pope 1939-1958), cardinals & bishops, if presented with a new zucchetto, may kiss theirs and give it to the generous faithful soul.
 Some prefer to take the gift, place it briefly on their heads and hand it back with a blessing.
-Recent popes have also adopted the practice, presumably thinking it a good photo opportunity.
-Obviously the system could be open to abuse.
-Should a zucchetto which has adorned the head of a pope or cardinal fall into the hands of a voodoo priest, they could use it to make a voodoo doll.
+Recent popes have also adopted the practice, presumably thinking it a good photo opportunity but the system could be open to abuse.
+Should a zucchetto which has adorned the head of a priest (or even a cardinal or pope!) fall into the hands of a voodoo priest, they could use it to make a voodoo doll.

 No comments: